NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 ### Scanning modes

 There are 4 scanning modes available in native [ScanSettings](https://developer.android.com/reference/android/bluetooth/le/ScanSettings).
-3 of them are available since Android Lollipop while the opportunistic scan mode has been added in Marshamllow.
+3 of them are available since Android Lollipop while the opportunistic scan mode has been added in Marshmallow.
 This library tries to emulate them on platforms where they are not supported natively.
 1. [SCAN_MODE_LOW_POWER](https://developer.android.com/reference/android/bluetooth/le/ScanSettings#SCAN_MODE_LOW_POWER) -
 Perform Bluetooth LE scan in low power mode.
 This is the default scan mode as it consumes the least power.